-Projects are at the core of the WPI curriculum.
+Projects are at the core of learning.
 Students must apply the knowledge (Theory) learned in their coursework to real-world situations (Practice).

 Major Qualifying Projects (MQPs)